mcjars/versions-worker/README.md

 # versions-worker - MCJars Minecraft Versions API

 mcvapi (versions-worker) is an api tool for retrieving Minecraft server versions.
 It allows you to easily download, install, and lookup Minecraft server versions.
-This is the api part that runs on Cloudflare Workers.
+This is the api part that runs on 2 HA Hetzner VMs.

 ## Features

-- Runs on Cloudflare Workers for high availability
+- Runs in Docker for high availability
-- Fast Reverse Hash Lookup
+- Fast Reverse Hash Lookup (< 20ms)
 - Data is cached for fast repeated retrievals
 - Available in most regions